eiffel-community/etos/source/getting_started/tercc.rst

      - Description
    * - name
      - String
      - Test suite name.
-Will be referenced in the confidence level.
+Will be referenced in the main test suite started.
    * - priority
      - Integer
      - The execution priority.
 Unused at present and should be set to 1.